“I can’t remember the faces, except for one or two that I kept an eye on, hoping to get to them before they drowned”

 I see how the sea swallows a teenager, her body dissolving in the waves, the sun glistens on the water; some drifting clothes here, a plastic bag there, an empty petrol can in the back.

 A head disappears into the deep, a tangle of arms and legs.
 Shapes and colors blur together and all that’s left is a dark blue spot in the light water.

-It’s an estimate, based on our ridiculously insufficient experience.
+It’s an estimate, based on our humble experience.

 All this within a few minutes.
-A few minutes that destroyed all illusions I had until that moment.
+A few minutes that destroyed the last illusions I had until that moment.

-I can’t throw up, I can’t cry, the experiences are stuck somewhere inside me.
+I can’t throw up, I can’t cry, it is stuck.

 They are all around us, a body behind every wave, slowly sinking into the deep.

 If feels as if all my blood rushes into my head so that I can keep my eyes open.

 I am wide awake, tense, and I feel incredibly powerless.